All Episodes

 Look at Wayne Lapierre.

-Look at what's said about him.
+Just for example, look at what's said about him.

 It's been said about him from the first day he took that job.

-To the low information crowd, Wayne LaPierre is the modern incarnation of the devil.
+To the low-information crowd, Wayne Lapierre is the modern incarnation of the devil.

 He wouldn't do the pushback because he wouldn't want that kind of thing to be said about him.